ChesterHsieh/ChesterHsieh.github.io/_posts/2019-11-18-Ameralla Algorithm Interview.md

 ---
 layout:     post
 title:      Collection interview experience
-subtitle:  Remeb
+subtitle:  Note of all interview failure and succeed
 date:       2019-11-18
 author:    Chester
 catalog: true
 tags:
    job
 ---
-# Ameralla Algorithm Engineer Interview
+# Ameralla-Algorithm Engineer Interview
 ## Plan & Initial idea
 It's a little bit wired to see the recruiter invite me on indeed. it has been a year not updating on indeed profile.
 That's extremely important progression on this year.